|

 Lars T. Larsson.
 Top image: Swedish volunteers of the Nordland's recon unit checking for lice.
 Second man from the left is Ledin's commander SS-Untersturmführer

 Hans-Gösta Pehrsson.
 Middle image: sitting in front is the Swede SS-Rottenführer Karl-Olof Holm and the NCO behind him is Ledin.
 Both photos taken in Estonia in the summer of 1944.
 Lars T. Larsson Archives.
-FU.
+Fair use.
 Bottom image: the deserter Markus Ledin is seen here on the boat deck leaving his comrades behind in Latvia when the war seemed to be lost.
-He had served in the Waffen-SS since January 1942.
+Ledin had served with the Waffen-SS since January 1942.
 Screenshot from a private film.
-PD.
+Public domain.

 The village (Noarootsi) they ended up in is actually literally translated “knife Sweden”.
 It is an area inhabited by the Swedes since centuries.
 In 1944 when the Soviet liberators arrived the inhabitants' contacts with their relatives in Sweden were cut off and the coastal areas become military zones.
 Hopefully the Finnish commander allowed these so-called Coastal Swedes to continue their escape as well.
 Great historical stuff.